-It is best enjoyed by private car, giving travelers the freedom to explore the beautiful post-glacial valleys, pristine waters and rugged trekking of national parks, Lanin and Nahuel Huapi, both which are covered on the journey.
+It is best enjoyed by private car, giving travelers the freedom to explore the beautiful post-glacial valleys, pristine waters and rugged trekking of national parks, Lanín and Nahuel Huapi, both which are covered on the journey.

-The route mapped in this article runs north to south, connecting popular tourist towns of the region, San Martín de los Andes with Villa La Angostura via RN40 ex 234 and 231.
+The route mapped in this article runs north to south, connecting popular tourist towns of the region, San Martín de los Andes with Villa La Angostura via Route National 40, 234 and 231.

-Lago Nahuel Huapi
+- Lago Nahuel Huapi

 San Martín de los Andes

 Nestled between the clear lake shore of Lago Lácar and a mountainous backdrop, San Martín de los Andes is a small but bustling alpine town, well equipped for those seeking adventure in the wild surrounds or simply looking for lakeside rest and relaxation.

-While most of the town is still sleeping, Pan y Chocolate serves up coffee and all the sustenance required before hitting the road, including piping hot egg and pancetta English muffins, fresh croissants and scones with cream.
+While most of the town is still sleeping, Pan y Chocolate serves up coffee and all the sustenance required before hitting the road, including piping hot egg and pancetta (bacon) English muffins, fresh medialunas and scones with cream.

-While on most of this route drivers need to be aware of wildlife on the road, here drivers will want to be careful of runners, pounding the roadside close to vehicles while using headphones.
+While on most of this route drivers need to be aware of wildlife on the road, here the person at the wheel will also want to be careful of runners, pounding the roadside close to vehicles while using headphones.

 Largo Hermoso’s pebbly shoreline along crystal waters makes it perfect for kayaking, a popular activity here.
 For those not equipped with their own, kayak tours of the lake are possible.

 For camping enthusiasts, Largo Falkner is a well-equipped place to pitch a tent or park a campervan.
 Organized campsites have access to bathrooms, hot water, fire pits, tables and benches.

 The 20-meter waterfall, Cascada Vullignanco, can be seen from the roadside just before Lago Falkner and visitors can safely pull over to the side of the road here for a closer view and photo opportunity.

 The lake is a hot spot for fishing enthusiasts but before casting a line out, ensure permits are in order.

 Continuing south-west on RN234, after about three km the Seven Lake’s Route’s ‘eighth lake,’ the appropriately named Lago Escondido (Hidden Lake) is spotted off to the right.

 A tour of Bosque Sumergido is also popular option, a forest of between 50 and 60 specimens of cypress submerged 30 meters below the surface of Lago Traful.

 Lago Espejo Chico

 Built in the early 1900s and once the hub of La Angostura, iconic Correntoso Lake and River Hotel is today still serving Patagonian visitors and sits above the river on the Nahuel Huapi side, offering one of the finest vistas in Northern Patagonia.

 Villa La Angostura

-Villa La Angostura also boasts some of the most upmarket resorts of the lakes region, an outstanding microbrewery Australis Cerveceria Artesanal and numerous gastronomic options.
+Villa La Angostura also boasts some of the most upmarket resorts of the lakes region, an outstanding microbrewery, Australis Cervecería Artesanal and numerous gastronomic options.

-Arrive just before sunset and watch the sun dip below the lake with a glass of wine in hand — the perfect end to Patagonia’s most unforgettable road trip.
+Arrive just before sunset and watch the sun dip below the lake with a glass of Argentine-made wine in hand — the perfect end to Patagonia’s most unforgettable scenic road trip.

 – Elesha Piper

-–Rucaleufu Cabins, El Oasis 220 San Martín de los Andes
+–Rucaleufu Cabins, El Oasis 220 (San Martín de los Andes)

--Pasteleria Pan y Chocolate, Judge Del Valle 876 , San Martín de los Andes
+-Pasteleria Pan y Chocolate, Judge Del Valle 876 San Martín de los Andes